pnp/generator-spfx/docs/custom-generator.md

 }
 ```

-This is required because all additional task has to be performed on top of the SharePoint Framework assets.
+This is required because all additional task has to be performed on top of the assets deployed by the SPFx default assets.